 What is pectic enzyme and why would you add it to your juice or cider.
 Pectic Enzyme is also know as pectinase, which is an enzyme that breaks down pectin.
 In other words, it is a protein that acts as a catalyst to degrade the pectin naturally found in fruit.
 Pectin is a complex carbohydrate found in many fruits that bind the cells together to give it structure.
 It’s a gelatinous material and great if you are making jelly, but not as great if you are making hard cider.
 If you make jelly that never sets up, you didn’t have enough pectin in it.
+You can find the pectic enzyme I use on the recommended products page.

 Why would you need to remove pectin from apple juice?
 Many fruits contain pectin, but apples and pears have a larger amount.
 This pectin can cause cloudiness, known as pectin haze, in your hard cider because it’s a complex carbohydrate, which is opaque and doesn’t pass light.
 Pectic enzyme converts this complex carbohydrate into lower complexity ones.
 These lower complexity carbohydrate will more readily pass light, reducing the haziness of your hard cider.
 It can also cause you to have a gelatinous sediment in the bottle of your bottles.
 These are mostly aesthetic issues.